christroutner/insight-docker/README.md

 [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04)
 shows how to install Docker on a Ubuntu system.

+3. Install Docker Compose too.
+[This tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-16-04) shows how to do so on a Ubuntu system.

-3. Clone this repository:
+4. Clone this repository:

 `git clone https://github.com/christroutner/insight-docker && cd insight-docker`

+  - Checkout the appropriate branch with `git checkout <branch>`

-* Create a `blockchain-data` directory in your home directory:
+* Create directory to store the blockchain.
+For example:

-`mkdir ~/blockchain-data`
+`mkdir ~/tmp`

+  - Be sure to update the docker-compose.yml file if you'd like the blockchain to be stored in a different directory.

-* Build the Docker images by running the 'build' shell script:
+* Build the Docker images by running:

-`./build-image`
+`docker-compose build`

-* After the Docker image has been build, you can start it with the 'run' shell script:
+* After the Docker image has been build, you can start it:

-`./run-image`
+`docker-compose up -d`

 * After the blockchain syncs, you can access the insight server at port 3001.
 You can check on progress with the command `docker logs insight-bch`.